pupil-labs/pupil-docs/src/alpha-lab/multiple-rim.md

 tags: [Pupil Invisible, Neon, Cloud]
 ---

-# Map and visualize gaze onto multiple reference images taken from the same environment
+# Map and visualize gaze on multiple reference images taken from the same environment

 <TagLinks />